Israel-Gaza fighting spills into second day with air strikes, rockets

 Tensions rose this week after Israeli forces arrested an Islamic Jihad commander in the West Bank, drawing threats of retaliation from the group.

-Israeli Prime Minister Yair Lapid said Friday's strikes thwarted an immediate and concrete attack by Islamic Jihad.
+Israeli Prime Minister Yair Lapid said Friday's strikes thwarted an immediate and concrete attack by Islamic Jihad, which is backed by Iran and designated as a terrorist organisation by the West.

-The frontier had been largely quiet since May 2021, when 11 days of fierce fighting between Israel and militants left at least 250 people in Gaza and 13 in Israel dead.
-(Additional reporting and writing by Maayan Lubell; Editing by Robert Birsel) ((maayan.lubell@thomsonreuters.com;)) Keywords: ISRAEL PALESTINIANS/GAZA (TV, PIX)
+Some Israeli political analysts said the military operation provided Lapid with an opportunity to bolster his security credentials ahead of a Nov.
+1 election.

+(Additional reporting and writing by Maayan Lubell; editing by Robert Birsel and Jason Neely)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.